 After living in Europe for some years, Lorraine came back to the States and continued performing in nightclubs throughout the West Coast.
 Festivals, nightclubs, large scale events, house concerts, touring and recording have been the mainstays of Lorraine’s professional life since the age of 15.
 From playing in duos, trios and quartets, on up to leading 17 piece bands with horn sections, backup singers, and varied multi-instrumental combinations, her life as a musician has been a lifetime ride.

-Lorraine continues to sing everything from jazz to soul, country to pop— it’s all in a good night’s work.
+Lorraine sings everything from jazz to soul to pop— it’s all in a good night’s work.

 Photographer: Kim Sayre